uashogeschoolutrecht/immuneDiagrams/README.md

-# immune_diagrams R data and code package
+# immuneDiagrams R data and code package

 ## Scope
 This R package contains code and data for reproducing the analysis and figures in the publication: